hiptest/hiptest-publisher/docs/Using meta data.md

 Using meta data
 ===============

 Meta are some data you want to be able to use in your templates but do not want to hardcode there.
-You can specify them in the command line using the ```--meta=key:value,key2:value2``` argument and reference them in your templates with {{ context.meta.<key>}}.
+You can specify them in the command line using the ```--meta=key:value,key2:value2``` argument and reference them in your templates with {{ context.meta.key}}.

 A classical example would be to run the same tests against multiple browser.
 Let's have a look at the last overiden template from [this blogpost about overriding templates](https://hiptest.com/blog/automation/customising-your-export-with-hiptest-publisher-part-ii-customising-the-templates/).
 In this blog-post, the driver type was hard-coded.
 Let's do this better with meta data.